groupoasys/Comparison_non_linear_solvers/README.md

 This section briefly explains the organization of the examples used here.
 This repo contains one folder per optimization problem.
 Each folder contains three new folders and a script called `main_name_of_the_problem.py`.
 Such a script is the only one that should be executed when running the experiments.
 Moreover, the first folder, entitled `model_pdf` contains the document with the model formulation.
-The second folder, `optimization_problem_utils` is formed by the scripts which solves the optimization problem, so *be careful when modifying it*.
+The second folder, `optimization_problem_utils` is formed by the scripts which solve the optimization problem, so *be careful when modifying it*.
 Do not hesitate to contact the person who has written this code if you want to make changes.
 Finally, the third folder entitled `results_name_of_the_problem` includes the results obtained in all the runs of the multistart, and a summary of them, called `summary_results.csv`.

-The following table provides the optimization problems which have been used for the non linear solvers comparison.
+The following table provides the optimization problems which have been used for the non linear solvers' comparison.
 This table includes the name of the problem, the problem formulation and the folder with the obtained results.

 | # | Name  | Model Formulation | Folder results |